HGustavs/LenaSYS/installing_canvas.md

 This guide is written for ubuntu server v20

 # Prerequisites
 Canvas need several libraries to be installed on Ubuntu.
 Some are even not available any longer on the regular apt-get command.
 So custom libraries are needed to get them.
-The needed libraries to date (15/04-21) are the following ruby2.6, ruby2.6-dev, postgresql, zlib1g-dev, libxml2-dev, libsqlite3-dev, ibpq-dev, libxmlsec1-dev, curl and lastly build-essential.
+The needed libraries to date (15/04-21) are the following apache, ruby2.6, ruby2.6-dev, postgresql, zlib1g-dev, libxml2-dev, libsqlite3-dev, ibpq-dev, libxmlsec1-dev, curl and lastly build-essential.

 It’s possible that the requirements may change in the near future as Ruby2.6 is on EOL.